getyoti/yoti-java-sdk/README.md

 Where `yourUserSearchMethod` is a piece of logic in your app that is supposed to find a user, given a userId.
 No matter if the user is a new or an existing one, Yoti will always provide her/his profile, so you don't necessarily need to store it.

-The `HumanProfile` class provides a set of methods to retrieve different user attributes.
+The `com.yoti.api.client.HumanProfile` class provides a set of methods to retrieve different user attributes.
 Whether the attributes are present or not depends on the settings you have applied to your app on Yoti Dashboard.

 ## Connectivity Requirements

-Interacting with the `YotiClient` to get `ActivityDetails` is not an offline operation.
+Interacting with the `com.yoti.api.client.YotiClient` to get `com.yoti.api.client.ActivityDetails` is not an offline operation.
 Your application will need to be able to establish an outbound TCP connection to port 443 to the Yoti servers at `https://api.yoti.com` (by default - see the [Misc](#misc) section).

 By default the Yoti Client will block indefinitely when connecting to the remote server or reading data.
 Consequently it is **possible that your application thread could be blocked**.